shantanoo-desai/Secure-MQTT-Docker/README.md

 # Generate Passwords File

+NOTE: Perform the following operation in the `$HOME` directory for the encrypted password to take effect.

-`docker run -it --rm -v $pwd/config:/mosquitto/config eclipse-mosquitto mosquitto_passwd -c /mosquitto/config/passwords.txt <username>`
+`docker run -it --rm -v $(pwd)/mosquitto/config:/mosquitto/config eclipse-mosquitto mosquitto_passwd -c /mosquitto/config/passwords.txt <username>`

 to add more users change `-c` to `-b`